the-carlisle-group/Text2Date/README.md

 ~~~

 X is a vector of vectors or a simple character matrix, each element or each row a time string.
-Y is a formatting pattern.
+Y is one or more formatting patterns.
 Z is an optional fixed century or sliding century window (default is 50).
 T is the anchor year for the sliding century window (default is `⊃⎕TS`).
 R is a type 60 time number or 0 for an invalid conversion.

+If Z is not provided, then Y may be unenclosed.

 For example: